Revenciel/ciels-tina-starter/README.md

 ## TODO

 - fix routing issue with home page link showing /home
+- Make it so nav links aren't links and have different styling when they go to the current page.
 - Fix the way link destinations are generated (linkSelector.tsx)
 - Implement visual editing
 - Build out blog functionality, components, and styling